microsoft/microsoft-ui-xaml/specs/CalendarView/CalendarViewSpec1.md

 These properties will be used in WinUI to align the CalendarView's styling with the rest of the standard controls.

-There's a version of CalendarView that ships in the OS (Windows namespace), and a version that ships in [WinUI2](https://github.com/microsoft/microsoft-ui-xaml) (Microsoft namespace).
+The CalendarView control only ships in the OS (Windows namespace), and thus there is no version in
+[WinUI2](https://github.com/microsoft/microsoft-ui-xaml)
+(Microsoft namespace).
 Because a large part of the CalendarView rendering is achieved through